dfmoralesb/MPE_tutorials/tutorials/ML.md

 	<p align="center"><img src="images/Iqtree_3.png" alt="IQTREE" width="900"></p>

 * All output file names were automatically chosen based on the name of the input file.
 This be changed this using the `--prefix` option.

+* All input and inference parameters can be found in the files `4471.aln.clipkit.log` and `4471.aln.clipkit.iqtree`

 <a name="figtree"></a>
 ## Reading and visualizing tree files